How to prevent norovirus infection

-- Boil drinking water for 1 to 3 minutes if you have reason to suspect it has been contaminated.
+- Boil drinking water for one to three minutes if you have reason to suspect it has been contaminated.
 Cool water in the refrigerator before drinking.
 Water filters do not protect against noroviruses.

-- Flush vomit and/or stool in the toilet.
-And make sure that the surrounding area is kept clean.
+- Flush vomit and/or stool down the toilet and make sure that the surrounding area is kept clean.

-- Do not prepare food if you have symptoms of food poisoning and for 3 days after you recover.
+- Do not prepare food while you have symptoms of food poisoning and for three days after you recover.

 - Abdominal (stomach) pain

 - Diarrhea and vomiting can lead to dehydration